 Get Your Smoke On

 Add a fireside touch to your pot of chili with our smoky spices and ingredients.
-Reach for hickory smoke powder or mesquite smoke powder for pure smoky flavor.
-You can also lean on chipotle peppers for both smokiness and heat.
+Reach for hickory smoke salt or smoked sweet paprika for a delicious smoke flavor without spicy heat.
+You can also lean on chipotle peppers or smoked hot paprika for both smokiness and some chile pepper heat.

 How Do Spice Experts Like Their Chili?